abdulwaheed76/practices/README.md

 #### stand up
 #### sprints
+Our typical schedule and sequence of doing things:
+1. Do the 'estimates' ticket of each story to have an understanding of requirments, action plan andnestimated time to execute for each.
+1. Once (and only when) above is approved, create PR 1 for each story.
+1. Once (and only when) above is approved, create PR 2 for each story.
+1. Once (and only when) above is approved, create PR 3 (optional).
+1. Attend retrospective meeting.

 #### Ownership
 Sprints are ownership of the team overall, success of a sprint is success of the full team (regardless of individual tasks).
 You can say you may hold at least 1% to 10% responsibility of overall team work.
 You own 100% of the taks specificily assigned to you.
 Responsibility includes, but not limited to, completing the task with at least minimum quality and absolutely agreed time mentioned in estimates.
 #### Deviations